1rn19cs176varunalingam/rhombus-regex-app/Readme.md

      ```bash
      pip install -r requirements.txt
      ```
-   - You will need to set up an open api key:
+   - You will need to set up an open api key: (in .env)
      ```bash
      export OPENAI_API_KEY=your-openai-key-here
      ```